Ferromagnetism in tilted fermionic Mott insulators: Effective spin Hamiltonian

 \section{Effective spin Hamiltonian}

-To study the magnetism in the Mott and Wannier-Stark regimes, we start with the effective spin model based on the perturbation theory.
+To study the magnetism in the Mott and Wannier-Stark regimes, we start with the effective spin model based on perturbation theory.
 We consider the strong coupling regime $U \gg t_h$ and treat the hopping term [the first term in Eq.~\eqref{eq:model_lgauge}] as the perturbation.
 Let us begin with the small tilt case $|E|<U$.
 Here, we assume that the value of $E$ is away from the resonant condition $U=n|E|$ ($n=1, 2, 3, \cdots$), where the double occupancy becomes very large as shown in Fig.~\ref{fig:fig1}~(c) and thus the localized states are broken.
 In contrast, except for the resonant points, the Mott-insulating state survives even under a small tilt.
 Thus, the system can be described as localized spins [Fig.~\ref{fig:fig1}~(a)].
 The effective model for the spins is the Heisenberg chain with a field-dependent coupling,

-with $J_0=4t_h^2/U$~\cite{Takasan2019, FN5}.
+with $J_0=4t_h^2/U$~\cite{Takasan2019}.
+The derivation is presented in Appendix \ref{sec:static_derivation}.
 Here, $\bm S_j = (S^x_j, S^y_j, S^z_j)$ denotes a spin operator at the $j$-th site.
 Eq.~\eqref{eq:J_eff} shows that the antiferromagnetic exchange coupling is enhanced by adding the tilt~\cite{Takasan2019}.
 To clarify the physical meaning of Eq.~\eqref{eq:J_eff}, it is useful to decompose it into the following form,

-The contributions $J_+$ and $J_-$ in Eq.~\eqref{eq:J_eff_decomposition} correspond to the perturbation process (i) and (ii) shown in Fig.~\ref{fig:perturbation}~(a) respectively.
+The contributions $J_+$ and $J_-$ in Eq.~\eqref{eq:J_eff_decomposition} correspond to the perturbation processes (i) and (ii) shown in Fig.~\ref{fig:perturbation}~(a), respectively.
 These two contributions become inequivalent under the field.
 For simplicity, we focus on $E>0$.
 In this regime, as shown in Fig.~\ref{fig:perturbation}~(b), the dominant contribution is $J_{-}$ and its denominator decreases by $E$.
-This means that the energy cost gets smaller due to the tilted potential and the antiparallel spin configuration becomes more favored.
+This means that the energy cost decreases due to the tilted potential and the antiparallel spin configuration becomes more favored.